shawnweisfeld/20200109_MCWAzureDevOps/docs/lab.md

 ### Task 1: Create Azure DevOps Account

-1. Browse to the Azure DevOps site at <https://dev.azure.com>.
+1. Using a new browser tab, open the Azure DevOps site at [https://dev.azure.com](https://dev.azure.com).

 2. If you do not already have an account, select the **Start free** button.

     ![In this screenshot, a Start free button is shown on the Azure DevOps home page.](./assets/lab-images/stepbystep/media/image56.png "Azure DevOps screenshot")

-3. Authenticate with a Microsoft account.
+3. Be sure that you are authenticated with the SAME account that you used to log in to Azure with.

 4. Choose **Continue** to accept the Terms of Service, Privacy Statement, and Code of Conduct.